-The most senior staff position in a Member's office, the chief of staff reports directly to the elected official and is responsible for evaluating the political outcome of various legislative proposals and constituent requests.
-He or she is also in charge of overall office operations, including assigning work and supervising the staff.
+The most senior staff position in a Congressional office, the chief of staff, reports directly to the elected official and is responsible for evaluating the political outcome of various legislative proposals and constituent requests.
+He/She/They are also in charge of overall office operations, including assigning work and supervising the staff.